James Gyakye Quayson

 James Gyakye Quayson (born 9 October 1952) is a Ghanaian politician who is currently serving as the member of Parliament (MP) for Assin North.

 Early life and education

 James Gyakye Quayson hails from Assin Bereku in the Central Region of Ghana.
-He had his secondary education at the prestigious Mfantsipim School in Cape Coast, completing in 1969.
+He had his secondary education at Mfantsipim School in Cape Coast, completing in 1969.
 He moved to Toronto, Canada, where he graduated from York University with two bachelor's degrees, one in Social Sciences and another in General Arts with Majors in Political Science and Sociology.
 He also obtained a master's degree in Urban Planning and Community Development as well.
 He became a naturalized Canadian citizen before renouncing it in order to run for Member of Parliament for Assin North.

 Career

 Prior to being in parliament, he worked as a District Manager for the City of Toronto Employment and Social services from 2020.
-He is also a Social Services and Community Development Administrator and manager, as well as a part time framer.
+He is also a Social Services and Community Development Administrator and manager, as well as a part-time framer.